A Geomechanically-Informed Framework for Wellbore Trajectory Prediction: Integrating First-Principles Kinematics with a Rigorous Derivation of Gated Recurrent Networks: Theoretical Background and Related Work

 \subsubsection{The Simple Recurrent Neural Network (RNN)}

-The foundational model for processing sequential data is the Simple RNN.
+The foundational model for processing sequential data is the Simple RNN \hyperlink{rumelhart1986}{(Rumelhart et al., 1986)}.
 At each time step $t$, an RNN takes an input vector $\mathbf{x}_t$ and the hidden state from the previous time step, $\mathbf{h}_{t-1}$, to compute the new hidden state $\mathbf{h}_t$:

 The output $\mathbf{y}_t$ is then typically a function of the hidden state:

 where $\mathbf{W}_{xh}, \mathbf{W}_{hh}, \mathbf{W}_{hy}$ are shared weight matrices, $\mathbf{b}_h, \mathbf{b}_y$ are bias vectors, and $\sigma_h, \sigma_y$ are activation functions (e.g., hyperbolic tangent).
 The recurrence relation for $\mathbf{h}_t$ allows the network to maintain a "memory" of past inputs, encoded in the hidden state vector.